kotegowder/prep/EmbeddedQandA.md

     cache for each core.

     L2 and L3 caches are larger than L1, but take longer to access.
+    ~~~

+    ~~~
     Cache memory generally tends to operate in a number of different configurations:
     - direct mapping
     - fully associative mapping
     - set associative mapping
+    ~~~

+    ~~~
+    Cache write policies
+        -   Write-Through
+                Always write data to cache and to memory(through cache) Forces cache and memory to always be consistent Slow - every memory access is long
+        -   Write-Back
+                Write data only to cache, then update memory when block is removed Allows cache and memory to be inconsistent Multiple writes collected in cache; single write to memory per block Dirty bit - extra bit per cache row that is set if block was written to("is dirty") and needs to be written back

     ~~~